A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Google Sky Map

-Google Sky Map is one of the first planetarium astronomical apps for Android.
-Alas, the program has not been updated for a long time, but, nevertheless, it is quite usable.
-The program uses the device's compass and accelerometer - just point your phone or tablet at the sky and a map of the area of interest will be displayed on the screen.
-There is an object search function - for example, you want to find Mars in the sky, the program tells you which way to turn to see it.
+Google Sky Map is one of the first astronomical planetarium programs on the Android platform.
+Unfortunately, the program has not been updated for a long time, but, nevertheless, it is quite suitable for use.
+The program uses the compass and accelerometer of the device - just point your phone or tablet at the sky, and a map of the area of interest will be displayed on the screen.
+There is a function to search for an object - for example, you want to find Mars in the sky, the program tells you in which direction you should turn to see it.

 Star Chart is a colorful planetarium for the Android platform.
-The program is free, but various add-ons (for example, the display of meteor showers and comets) must be purchased.
-The map displays both stars, constellations and planets, as well as artificial satellites of the Earth.
-There is a "night mode", as well as voice control.
+The program is free, but various add-ons (for example, displaying meteor showers and comets) must be purchased.
+The map displays both stars, constellations and planets, as well as artificial Earth satellites.
+There is a “night mode”, as well as voice control.

 When you select an object, the program displays additional information.
 The program is Russified and has an intuitive interface.
-Star Chart also knows how to navigate by the position of the device in space.
+Star Chart can also navigate by the device's position in space.

 Skyeye is another planetarium, fast and functional.
-The map displays many faint objects, including galaxy clusters.
-The program accurately takes into account the position of the device in space, in automatic mode the map moves very smoothly (compared to Google Sky Map).
-There is a mode of attaching to a telescope - after linking the planetarium to a bright celestial object, the phone can be used as a finder.
-Of course, there is a "Night mode", as well as a "Twilight" mode.
+The map shows many faint objects, including galaxy clusters.
+The program accurately takes into account the position of the device in space; in automatic mode, the map moves very smoothly (compared to Google Sky Map).
+There is a mode for attaching to a telescope - after linking the planetarium to a bright celestial object, the phone can be used as a finder.
+Of course, there is a “Night mode”, as well as a “Twilight” mode.

 Astro Panel

-For lovers of astronomy, it is very important to know the exact weather forecast, which allows you to plan astronomical observations.
-Astro Panel is a useful application that brings together weather forecasts and estimates of atmospheric conditions for observations.
+For astronomy enthusiasts, it is very important to know the accurate weather forecast so that you can plan astronomical observations.
+Astro Panel is a useful application that summarizes weather forecasts and provides an assessment of atmospheric conditions for observations.

 Jupiter Widget

-For Jupiter observers, a very useful widget is the Jupiter Widget.
-The program shows the visibility of the Great Red Spot, as well as the position of satellites relative to the planet.
-With it, you will not miss a single transit of the Great Red Spot!
+A very useful widget for Jupiter watchers is the Jupiter Widget.
+The program shows the visibility of the Great Red Spot, as well as the positions of the satellites relative to the planet.
+With it you will not miss a single transit of the Great Red Spot!

 Moon 3D

-To always know what the phase of the moon is now, as well as the next new moon or full moon, you can install the free Moon 3D widget.
+To always know what phase the Moon is now, as well as the nearest new or full moon, you can install the free Moon 3D widget.

 Mobile planetariums for iOS devices.